 Collegiate institutions that participate in the challenge are recognized as leaders in cultivating career-ready, young professionals with cutting-edge skills.
 Industry partners who collaborate with teams gain national and local recognition and have the opportunity to interact with knowledgeable future design and construction professionals.

 Complete details are available in the Solar Decathlon Competition Guide.
 Please note the following key milestones for the 2020 Build Challenge:

 - July 31, 2018: The 2020 Build Challenge Rules released, and the team application available on the website.

-- November 6, 2018: Deadline by which all teams must complete their team application online.
+- December 10, 2018: Deadline for teams to complete their team application online.
 The U.S. Department of Energy (DOE) expects to accept up to six teams for each Division, 12 in total for the Build Challenge.
 Teams will be notified of their selection in December 2018.

-- February 19, 2019: Deadline by which all teams must complete the Schematic Design Summary and complete the building science training.
+- February 19, 2019: Deadline for teams to complete the Schematic Design Summary and complete the building science training.

 - April 12–14, 2019: Solar Decathlon Design Challenge Weekend: Participating teams present to industry leaders on the NREL main campus in Golden, Colorado.
 Jurors evaluate each team’s Design Development Documentation and presentation to determine whether teams will receive an approval-to-proceed to the next phase and receive the first prize distribution.

 - May/June 2020: Solar Decathlon Community Exhibition Month: Period during which competing teams exhibit their as-built houses to their local communities, offering tours of the house, hosting educational activities, and verifying functionality as part of the measured contest activities.